-In the Open Moot students compete as counsel in an appellate matter in a superior court.
+In Open Moot students compete as counsel in an appellate matter in a superior court.
 Students prepare written submissions over a week and then make oral arguments before judges.
-The judges will question students on the law and fact surrounding a particular point of appeal.
+The judges will question students on the law and fact surrounding their submissions.

-The competition is a fantastic stepping stone to other moots, such as the Phillip C. Jessup International Law Moot Competition or the Administrate Appeals Tribunal National Mooting Competition.
+This competition is a fantastic stepping-stone to other moots such as the Phillip C. Jessup International Law Moot Competition or the Administrate Appeals Tribunal National Mooting Competition.

 Herbert Smith Freehills.

 Mergers and Acquisitions is a fundamental part of corporate law and this competition is a fantastic way for students to learn the relevant law and skills.